History of Tiger in Timeline

 The Thai Wildlife Preservation and Protection Act was enacted in 2019 to combat poaching and trading of body parts.

-January 2020: Activities of hunters discovered in southern Myanmar
+January 2020: Hunter activities discovered in Myanmar reserve forest

 Between March 2017 and January 2020, 630 activities of hunters using snares, drift nets, hunting platforms and hunting dogs were discovered in a reserve forest of about 1,000 km in southern Myanmar.

-2020: India has the largest extent of global tiger habitat
+2020: India had the largest extent of global tiger habitat

 As of 2020, India had the largest extent of global tiger habitat with 300,508 km (116,027 sq mi), followed by Russia with 195,819 km (75,606 sq mi).

-In 2020, only 6% of the captive tiger population in the United States were being housed in zoos and other facilities approved by the Association of Zoos and Aquariums.
+In 2020, the captive tiger populations included over 8,000 in Asia and over 5,000 in the US.
+Only 6% of the captive tigers in the US were housed in zoos and facilities approved by the Association of Zoos and Aquariums.

-The third strategic and action plan for the conservation of the Sumatran tiger for the years 2020–2030 revolves around strengthening management of small tiger population units of less than 20 mature individuals and connectivity between 13 forest patches in North Sumatra and West Sumatra provinces.
+The third strategic and action plan for the conservation of the Sumatran tiger for the years 2020–2030 revolves around strengthening management of small tiger population units.

-In 2021, the results of a 2018 whole-genome sequencing study were corroborated.
+In 2021, results of the 2018 whole-genome sequencing study of tiger subspecies were corroborated.

-Seizure data from India during 2001–2021 indicate that tiger skins were the most often traded body parts, followed by claws, bones and teeth; trafficking routes mainly passed through the states of Maharashtra, Karnataka, Tamil Nadu and Assam.
+Seizure data from India during 2001–2021 indicate that tiger skins were the most often traded body parts, followed by claws, bones and teeth.

 2022: Tiger inhabits less than 7% of its historical distribution